 |Windows on Our World.
 Part I: Hope.
 By Les Bill Gates

-the numerous adventures of Squire and his friends well equipped with suitable weapons of the time just as the characters of the American serial film 'A Team.’
+the book are the numerous adventures of Squire and his friends well equipped with suitable weapons of the that time just as the characters of the serial film 'A Team.'
 After having

-While J.K.Rowling's Harry Potter series have unnatural and abnormal fantasies, Les Bill Gates has reined the imagination and has kept it within the boundaries of logic and reason.
+J.K.Rowling's Harry Potter series, it is alleged, have unnatural, irrational and abnormal fantasies; Les Bill Gates has bridled his imagination and has kept it within the boundaries of

 Reviewer: Joseph Kaval - Editor and publisher of the international literary journal Katha Kshetre.